stephmarie17/docs-shared/dbx/encrypt-fields.rst

 ~~~~~~~~~~~~~~~~~~~~

 Queryable Encryption (QE) is the next-generation in-use encryption feature,
-introduced in MongoDB Server version 6.0 and generally available (GA) in
+first introduced as a preview feature in MongoDB Server version 6.0 and
-Server version 7.0.
-QE supports searching encrypted fields for equality
+as a generally available (GA) feature in MongoDB 7.0.
+QE supports searching
-and encrypts each value uniquely.
+encrypted fields for equality and encrypts each value uniquely.

-See the following Server manual documentation to learn more about QE topics:

-- To get started, see the :ref:`Queryable Encryption Quick Start <qe-quick-start>`.
-- To learn how to use QE, see the :ref:`Queryable Encryption Fundamentals <qe-fundamentals>` guides.
-- To learn how to integrate your implementation with a Key Management System, see the :ref:`Queryable Encryption Tutorials <qe-tutorials>`.
+.. important:: Preview Feature Incompatible with MongoDB 7.0

+   The implementation of Queryable Encryption in MongoDB 6.0 is incompatible with the GA version introduced in MongoDB 7.0.
+The Queryable Encryption preview feature is no longer supported.

-- To learn more about QE concepts, see the :ref:`Queryable Encryption Reference <qe-reference>`.
+To learn more about Queryable Encryption, see the :manual:`Queryable
+Encryption </core/queryable-encryption/>` documentation in the Server manual.

 .. _subsection-csfle: